hpi-epic/pricewars/README.md

 ### Docker

 #### Clone the repo including all submodules
-If you are working on Windows, make sure to disable the automatic line ending conversion for this repository in the git settings before cloning:
+If you are working on Windows, make sure to set the following git-settings:
 ```
+git config core.eol lf
-git config core.autocrlf false
+git config core.autocrlf input
 ```
-Otherwise the line endings of all files will be converted to DOS under Windows, causing problems with script-execution within the Docker-containers that expect UNIX-endings.
+The first setting will ensure that files keep their lf-line endings when checking out the repository.
+Otherwise the line endings of all files will be converted to cr+lf under Windows, causing problems with script-execution within the Docker-containers that expect lf-endings.
+The second setting ensures that line endings are converted back to what they were on checkout when pushing a change.

 ```
 git clone git@github.com:hpi-epic/masterproject-pricewars.git --recurse-submodules